-In Mid May 1945 we fled from H--- before the advancing Soviet troops.
+In Mid May 1945 we had fled from the advancing Soviet troops.
 Father, Mother, and my three siblings.
 We walked or hitched rides on the pony carts of the retreating German army.

-We abandoned one piece of luggage after another.
-Carrying our possessions had become impossible in the heat of spring.
+One piece of luggage after another was abandoned.
+Carrying our heavy possessions had become impossible in the heat of spring.

 All our efforts were in vain.
 We never reached the West, where we believed the Americans would protect us from the feared Soviets.
-On the day after the German surrender, near the Czech border, the Soviet Army overtook us.
+On the day after the German surrender, near the Czechoslovak border, the Soviet Army overtook us.